oneapi-src/oneAPI-tab/hardware/README.rst

 * Work on extending TornadoVM to run on oneAPI stack, focusing on Level Zero.
-* Current acces to heterogeneous systems is fragmented with different stack for CPU and GPU.
+* Current access to heterogeneous systems is fragmented with different stack for CPU and GPU.
 * What if access to these hardware could be done from existing high-level programming languages.